-Finally, we addressed a persistent formatting issue—repetitive n-gram patterns likely arising from the absence of clear end-of-sequence (EOS) signals during the initial SFT stage.
-By temporarily removing length-dependent rewards and introducing an explicit negative reward ($-1.5$) for repeated n-grams, we achieved further improvements in precision and pass@1 metrics.
-This intervention demonstrates the effectiveness of targeted reward modifications in mitigating specific output-formatting anomalies.
+Finally, we addressed a persistent formatting issue of repetitive n-gram patterns, likely stemming from an absence of clear end-of-sequence (EOS) signals during SFT.
+By temporarily removing length-dependent rewards and introducing an explicit negative reward ($-1.5$) for such repeated n-grams, we achieved further improvements in precision and pass@1 metrics.
+This intervention demonstrates the effectiveness of targeted reward modifications for mitigating specific output anomalies.

-In summary, our experiments affirm the substantial influence of initial model capacity, dataset quality, and targeted reward engineering on RL-based fine-tuning outcomes.
-These findings collectively inform a systematic approach for enhancing language models’ capability to produce concise, accurate, and well-structured responses across tasks of varying complexity.
+In summary, our experiments affirm that initial model capacity, curated data curricula for RL, and targeted reward engineering are pivotal for optimizing fine-tuning outcomes.
+These elements collectively inform a systematic approach for enhancing language models' ability to produce concise, accurate, and well-structured responses across tasks of varying complexity.